randym32/Blackwood.Core/Documentation/articles/intro.md

 - **Assembly Enumeration**: Enumerate and search assemblies in priority order
 - **Charting**: Data structures and point reduction algorithms to support chart rendering.
+- **Application Instance Messaging**: Helpers for creating single-instance applications and forwarding command-line arguments (such as file-open requests) to the already running process via named pipes.

 ## Getting Started